Dyalog/APLAutoHotKey/README.md

 - [x] RWin
 - [x] Win (both)
 - [ ] AltGr
-- [ ] Can translate JS key code into AHK SC scan code?

 > AltGr sends a LCtrl+LAlt signal.
 AltGr and LAlt can get different behaviours by mapping `<^>!::RAlt` and using `LAlt` and `RAlt`.
 If both Left Alt and Right Alt are selected, then a single `Alt` hotkey is used, but if only Left Alt is selected, then `AltGr` must be remapped to `RAlt`.
 TODO: does this affect e.g. accents or special characters via AltGr on regular Windows keyboard?
 > Use of `LCtrl`, `Ctrl`, `RAlt` or `Alt` can interfere with `AltGr` behaviour